codurance/site/src/_posts/2019-06-12-progress-structure.md

 <center><img alt="Spider Net of Competencies" src="/assets/custom/img/blog/2019/spider-net.png"/></center>

 ##  It is a Marathon, not a sprint.
 I think this is something that needs to be understood.
 It takes years to reach Principal (the highest seniority) level.
 You need a broad knowledge and experience.
-You need to have seen multiple projects, with different characteristics, so for any new assignments you can reach into your own drawer of solutions, approaches, tricks to move forward satisfactorily a project.
+You need to have seen multiple projects, with different characteristics, so for any new assignments you can reach into your own drawer of solutions/approaches/tricks to move forward satisfactorily a project.
 Trying to race here only leads to disappointment.
-Or as they saying goes: Rome wasn’t built in a day.
+Or as the saying goes: Rome wasn’t built in a day.

 ## Mentorship
 Mentoring is one of the most important ways in which we can help people to improve and progress.
 Therefore, we are introducing mentoring (non-compulsory) for every level of seniority.
 A mentor will become a guide and helper, to allow the mentee to move forwards.
 It is important however that the mentee the one in charge of his/her own progression.
 The mentor is there to lend a hand, provide advice, and help with getting Codurance to provide the resource/opportunities/solutions that the mentee required.